Introduction to Structure, Periodicity and Coordination Chemistry

 You’ll spend two hours per week in lectures studying topics including the synthesis, bonding and reactivity of organometallic compounds, the use of symmetry and group theory to interpret infra-red spectra and NMR spectroscopy in inorganic chemistry.
 Further support is provided by tutorials every third week.

-You’ll study topics such as the physical properties of the atmosphere, chemistry of ozone in the stratosphere, global warming, and analytical methods in atmospheric chemistry in three hours of lectures each week.
+You’ll study topics such as the physical properties of the atmosphere, chemistry of ozone in the stratosphere, global warming, and analytical methods in atmospheric chemistry in two lectures each week.

 Principles of Analytical Chemistry

 You’ll be introduced to the principles of analytical chemistry, including the principal types of instrumentation used and the statistical treatment of analytical results.
-You’ll spend around two hours per week in lectures and workshops studying this module.
+You’ll attend two lectures each week studying this module.

 Medicinal Chemistry and Molecular Biology

 This module introduces students to the chemistry of the fundamental building blocks of life; the structures of, and replication processes in prokaryotes; and how these can be disrupted by anti-infectives and harnessed in protein engineering.
-Fundamental concepts in medicinal chemistry and drug discovery are presented including the mode of action of a number of anti-cancer agents and the basic requirements for drug delivery, metabolism and targeting. .
-You’ll spend two hours each week in lectures for this module.
+Fundamental concepts in medicinal chemistry and drug discovery are presented including the mode of action of a number of anti-cancer agents and the basic requirements for drug delivery, metabolism and targeting.
+You’ll attend two lectures each week for this module.

 Advanced Calculus and Differential Equation Techniques

 You will be introduced to the differential calculus of functions and vector operators.
-Spending three hours per week in lectures and workshops, you’ll consider the development of techniques for the solution of boundary and initial value problems for ordinary differential equations.
+You’ll consider the development of techniques for the solution of boundary and initial value problems for ordinary differential equations.

 Advanced Laboratory Techniques